 It’s a simple framework but one which will help you focus on the actions you need to take to be ready for today and tomorrow.

 The aim is to align your mindset to assess, build and use your skills often.
 Keep yourself sharp with self-assessment and put everything into practice.

 What about lifelong employability?…

-This is a difficult topic and of course I don’t have the answers, no one does.
-None of us could have predicted this strange time, well apart from Bill Gates, yet we can learn to be adaptable.
-Our adaptability to the world in whatever way it evolves through this will be in key in how all of us can continue building our careers.
+This is a difficult topic and of course, I don’t have the answers, no one does.
+Our adaptability to the world in whatever way it evolves through this will be key to how all of us can continue building our careers.

 You know my thoughts on this by now, invest in your skills and you will unlock ongoing opportunities in your career, no matter which path you choose.

 I hope that the content in this article will help you to dust yourself off, explore opportunities and get back on that saddle.
 As someone far wiser than me once said, this too shall pass.